What is Insomnia?

 - The RCT that I conducted as part of my Doctoral Thesis examined this very rationale and found that both Depression and Insomnia severity were significantly reduced over four sessions of CBT-I treatment in comparison to a sleep education intervention.

-- These significant differences were maintained at the 3-month follow-up, and resulted in a ten-times higher long-term remission rate from both conditions through CBT-I.
+- These significant differences were maintained at the 3-month follow-up and resulted in a ten-times higher long-term remission rate from both conditions through CBT-I.

 The cumulative research findings indicate that CBT-I, both on its own, and in addition to antidepressants, is a promising treatment for co-morbid Insomnia and Depression.
-By optimising the CBT-I intervention for this population and administering it at the right time, significant improvements in sleep and mood are likely to occur, resulting a greater remission rate from both Chronic Insomnia and MDD, and lower risk of relapse into the future, reducing the overall burden of these conditions on society.
+By optimising the CBT-I intervention for this population and administering it at the right time, significant improvements in sleep and mood are likely to occur, resulting a higher remission rate from both Chronic Insomnia and MDD, and lower risk of relapse into the future, reducing the overall burden of these conditions on society.

 Dr Damon Ashworth